Andersama/obs-asio/README.md

 The plugin based on bassasio can not however be released due to the licensing terms of bassasio library which are incompatible with GPL.
 We have the project to extend our openAsio sdk to enable multi-devices support.
 Those interested in contributing can contact us.

-## Screenshots ##
+## Screenshots and How to use##
+The use is straightforward : select an **Asio Input** source in Obs-Studio Source Panel.
+Select your device input channels which will be captured by Obs.
+Select sample rate, audio sample bitdepth, buffer.
+**Important:** make sure the settings selected are those of your device as set in the Device Asio Control Panel (from its maker).
+The settings set in obs MUST reflect those or the plugin won't work.

-Main window of OBS-Studio with an 8 channel ASIO source
+Main window of OBS-Studio with an 8 channel ASIO source (bassasio, portaudio v1 , rtaudio plugins)
 ![Main window of OBS-Studio with an 8 channel ASIO source.](/images/asio1.jpg)

 ASIO Config Panel